 9 posts • Page 1 of 1

 Had my first real outing today with Ozlegacy at Yarramundi.
 Boy its been a long time sine I've been on a motorbike in the bush let alone a Mountain Bike.
-Well I'd have to say, I think I've now gotten my first 'Over the bars" under my belt and the "oh showtime, no time to unclip" fall too
+Well I'd have to say, I think I've now gotten my first 'Over the bars" under my belt and the "oh !!
+BAN ME NOW FOR SWEARING !!, no time to unclip" fall too

 The new bike has the bar ends scraped, a small ding in the rear swingarm and it felt GOOD Really enjoyed my first ride, its a really good course with some nice climbs in it....
 There is one small technical climb that has to be mastered, thats now the challenge !!

 It sure is different than sitting on the road and I dont miss the cars n trucks at all

 Ben, not sure about the name of the climb but I think you've nailed it, the only one I had to get off.
 I had a 2nd go at it and couldn't get traction I needed to get up however it certainly looks do-able.
 I don't plan to be walking it for ever

 Toolong, oh it was a lot of fun, I had a different impression of what Yarramundi was as we used to take our cars down there 20 years ago.
 I must admit it was pretty challenging to go quick and stay on but hey, no use wondering what it might be like, needed to experience it myself Slightly jarred the left wrist but otherwise a nice suntan.
 I'm evening smiling about the ding in the bike all part of the experience.